MHryc/FIN/README.md

 0	0	1
 ```

-This will integrate $x^2$ for x between -1 and 1 using riemann sum and return
+This will integrate $x^2$ for $x$ between -1 and 1 using riemann sum and return
-the final integral.
+a single number (the